.bm-banner-3 {

 Contact an Emergency Dentist Right Away

-If pain, swelling, or damage is significant, call or walk in as soon as possible.
-Our team can help determine the urgency and next steps.
+If pain, swelling, or damage is significant, call or come in as soon as possible.
+Our team can tell you how urgent the problem is and what to do next.

-Our team is equipped to diagnose and treat most dental emergencies in one visit.
+Our team can diagnose and treat most dental emergencies in one visit whenever possible.

 Emergency Dentist vs. Emergency Room